-As parents, we all know college is going to be the one of the most expensive costs that our children will face, and for most of us the expense is daunting.
-On one hand coming up with 4 years of tuition (more if graduate school is involved) would stretch our budgets to the extreme, if it is even feasible.
+As parents, we all know college is going to be one of the most expensive costs that our children will face, and for most of us the expense is daunting.
+On the one hand, coming up with four years of tuition (more if graduate school is involved) would stretch our budgets to the extreme, if it is even feasible at all.
 On the other hand, we cannot avoid headlines about what student loan debt is doing to our children’s futures.
-Putting the burden fully on the child may create debt loads which could stay with them for decades, and impact career and life choices down the road.
+Putting the burden fully on the child may create debt loads that could stay with them for decades, and impact career and life choices down the road.

 With some foresight and an ability to save early and often, a 529 plan could significantly reduce the burden on the family when college comes around.

 According to the SEC website, a 529 plan is a “tax-advantaged savings plan designed to encourage saving for future college costs.”
 529 plans “are sponsored by states, state agencies, or educational institutions and are authorized by Section 529 of the Internal Revenue Code.”

 Basically, a 529 plan is a type of investment account, which can primarily be used for college expenses.
 As families save in a 529 plan, the money is invested.
 The initial investment amount and all subsequent earnings can be used for qualified college expenses (e.g., books, tuition, room and board, etc.) without paying any taxes.